All Episodes

 Highly trained Egyptian doctor, often providing sophisticated treatment to his hospital patients, even as he plotted the overthrow of the Egyptian government.

-As Wright, the author shrewdly observes, what the recruits tended to have in common, besides their urbanity, their cosmopolitan backgrounds, their education, their facility with languages and their computer skills was displacement.
+As Wright, the author shrewdly observes, what the recruits tended to have in common, besides their urbanity, their cosmopolitan backgrounds, their education, their facility with languages, and their computer skills, was displacement.

-Most who joined the jihad did so in a country other than the one in which they were reared.
+Most who joined the jihad did so in a country other than the one in which they were reared, like Saeed Kub, who they defined themselves as radical Muslims while living in the West.

-Alone, alienated, often far from his family, the exile turned to the mosque, where he found companionship and the consolation of religion.
+Alone, alienated, often far from his family, the exile turned to the mosque where he found companionship and the consolation of religion.

 Islam provided the element of commonality.

-It was more than a faith, it was an identity.
+It was more than a faith.

 Physically, about Atta, there was a feminine quality to his bearing.